A Complete Guide To Buying a House in Dubai For Expats - Prices & Process

 Documents required for purchasing property in Dubai

-It is essential to note that purchasing property in Dubai does work in a similar manner when compared with other methods.
-As a result, you must find a property and agree to a particular price for that.
-After that, you may also expect to sign the contract.
+When purchasing property in Dubai, your first step is to find a property and agree to a particular price for that.
+After that, you may be also expected to sign the contract.

 This will allow you to establish better contracts and avoid any potential miscommunication in the near future.
-The transaction for acquiring the real estate may only take a very short period.
-This is because the usual sale takes merely 30-days when the agreement is signed for purchase until the sale has been completed or finalized.
+The transaction for acquiring real estate only takes a very short period.
+This is because it takes merely 30-days from when the agreement is signed for purchase until the sale has been completed or finalized.

-You have to comply with these important conditions if you are interested to have an idea of Dubai properties for sale in Dubai.
+You have to comply with these important conditions if you are interested in purchasing properties in Dubai.

-It is essential that you do sign a memo of understanding and also submit a deposit amount.
+It is essential that you sign a memo of understanding and also submit a deposit amount.
 This amount could fluctuate as it depends on property value.
-However, you could well be expected potential payment or deposit of nearly 10% of value of property.
+However, you can expect a potential payment or deposit of nearly 10% of the value of the property.
 To go ahead with property purchase, you should have the following documents:

-- Residency status proof for illustrating that you are living in Dubai
+- Residency status proof for showing that you are living in Dubai

 - Evidence of current home address